For media contact email email@example.com

 You can watch a recent lecture on a subject related to my John Owen project here.

 I am an enthusiastic teacher and supervisor of undergraduate students.
-Essays prepared by my students have been shortlisted for the Irish Undergraduate of the Year prize for history (2009), have won the Irish Undergraduate of the Year prize for English (2010), and have been nominated for prizes of the Irish Association for the Academic Study of Religion (2017).
+Essays prepared by my students have been shortlisted for the Irish Undergraduate of the Year prize for history (2009), have won the Irish Undergraduate of the Year prize for English (2010) and the undergraduate essay prize of the Irish Association for the Academic Study of Religion (2017).

 - HIS2064 “Uniting kingdoms?
 Britain and Ireland, 1603-1815”